dapr/blog/daprblog/content/posts/2020/2020-10-30-raspi-k3s/index.md

 Now, open the following URL on your browser: [http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/](http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/)

-On the first screen on the Kubernetes Dashboard, you are expected to paste the token previously copied.
+On the first screen on the Kubernetes dashboard, you are expected to paste the token previously copied.

-## Step 4: Install Dapr and Apps
+## Step 4: Install Dapr and apps

 Deploy Dapr on your cluster:
 ```sh